ros2/rmw_fastrtps/README.md

 If `RMW_FASTRTPS_PUBLICATION_MODE` is not set, then both `rmw_fastrtps_cpp` and `rmw_fastrtps_dynamic_cpp` behave as if it were set to `SYNCHRONOUS`.

+For the internal `ros_discovery_info` graph subscription, `rmw_fastrtps` requests unique network flow endpoints by default.
+Set `RMW_FASTRTPS_USE_UNIQUE_NETWORK_FLOWS_FOR_ROS_DISCOVERY_INFO=0` to disable that request and allow endpoint XML or Fast DDS XML specific locators, such as multicast locators, to be used instead.

 ### Full QoS configuration

 Fast DDS QoS policies can be fully configured through a combination of the [rmw QoS profile] API, and the [Fast DDS XML] file's QoS elements.
 Configuration depends on the environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML`.